Where are you headed for dinner? We’ve got intel on the hottest new restaurant openings in town!

 Hush 20 – Revolving Pop-Up concept

-Hush20 is reinventing the pop-up experience with its constantly changing culinary concept that embraces a new style of cuisine every 20 days.
-In the past they’ve brought a taste of Europe to Singapore with free-flow imperial blue mussels, Belgian fries, beer and wine (for $69 pp), then in January this year it was free-flow beef short ribs, pork spare ribs, plus beer and wine (for $79pp).
-Their current feasting offers free-flow roasted chicken, grilled lamb and merguez couscous, wine and beer (also for $79pp).
+Hush 20 is reinventing the pop-up experience with its constantly changing culinary concept that embraces a new style of cuisine every month.
+In the past they’ve brought a taste of Europe to Singapore with free-flow imperial blue mussels and Belgian fries, then it was free-flow beef short ribs and pork spare ribs, followed by a month of free-flow roasted chicken, grilled lamb and merguez couscous.
+Currently, it’s free-flow raclette, charcuterie boards, potatoes, pickles and bread.
+The deal is always $79++ and includes free-flow wine and beer.
+Needless to say the fun is always free-flow at Hush 20 with the music on high and a real sense of playfulness (once you catch sight of the spin-the-wheel dare game you’ll know what we mean).
 It’s an intimate crowd every night as there’s only room for 30 diners so book early and keep it hush.
+It’s a great place to bring a group and go a little bit wild!
 Like every good incognito operator, do enter by the back door only, ya hear?

 Hush 20, Back Door @ Duxton Plain Park, Singapore, Tel; (+65) 8127 2728, www.hush20.com